Asaayu/Arma-Spotify-Player/PRIVACY-POLICY.md

-# What we collect
+# What we use
-We collect personal information about you from Spotify, including information about your:
+We use personal information about you from Spotify, including information about your:
  * Spotify Subscription
  * Country of residence
  * Connected Spotify devices
  * Spotify Explicit content settings

-And we collect personal information from you, including information about your:
+And we use personal information from you, including information about your:
  * Interactions with the software

-# Why we collect
+# Why we use this information
-We collect your personal information in order to:
+We use your personal information in order to:
 * **Spotify Subscription**
   * Identify if your Spotify account has an active Spotify Premium subscription
 * **Country of residence**
   * Relink tracks that are not avaliable in your region
 * **Connected Spotify devices**
-  * Show the user a list of devices currently avaliable to be connected to through Spotify Connect
+  * Show you a list of devices currently avaliable through Spotify Connect
   * Send a request to the Spotify Web API to connect your Spotify account to a device
 * **Spotify Explicit content settings**
   * Determine if explicit content should be shown to the user